Words for a Modern Age come mostly from Latin Greek sources

 To graminiferous meads repair—

-Your instant task awaits you there!.
+Your instant task awaits you there!

 —Hubert Phillips

 Translation for Verba Obscura #16 may be found by going to Translation #16.
-Use your browser’s “back” or “return” button to return to this list.
+Use your browser’s “back” or “return”

-That unit of the avian tribe
+• That unit of the avian tribe

 Whose movements one can circumscribe